JVecsei/urldatetonote/README.md

 `urldatetonote --prefix "last visited at" input.bib output.bib`

-The prefix is an optional argument at defaults to "last visited at".
+The prefix is an optional argument it defaults to "last visited at".